Institute-Web-Science-and-Technologies/westcat/README.md

 ## Overview
 WeSTCAT is an extended version of the [AmCAT](https://github.com/amcat/amcat) software for human rating ("coding") of texts, originally customized by Christoph Kling, now maintained by Aemal Sayer.

+WeSTCAT is part of the Komepol project at the [Institute for Web Science and Technologies](https://west.uni-koblenz.de/) at the [University of Koblenz–Landau](https://www.uni-koblenz-landau.de/de/koblenz/).

 ## Installation and Configuration

 ### Prerequisites